-Diana Sudyka, a Chicago based illustrator, working as a volunteer in the Bird Lab at the Chicago Field Museum, gave an interview to the Ecopoiesis Journal talking about her art and its relationship with nature, and various folk-art traditions, as well as her respect and connection to all forms of life, and how it is important to teach children to appreciate nature.
-She regards her connecting to the natural world to be critical for her mental well-being, and providing almost all of the inspiration for her personal and commercial work.
+Diana Sudyka, a Chicago based illustrator, working as a volunteer in the Bird Lab at the Chicago Field Museum, gave an interview to the Ecopoiesis Journal, in which she talks about her art and its relationship with nature, and various folk-art traditions, as well as her respect and connection to all forms of life, and how it is important to teach children to appreciate nature.
+She regards her connection to the natural world as critical for her mental well-being, and acknowledges that it provides almost all of the inspiration for her personal and commercial work.
 She is seeking to create something that has both elements of the spiritual and pagan, but also with elements of the specificness of science.

 Key words: art, folk-art tradition, nature

 DIANA SUDYKA (pronounced Soo-DEE-kah) is a Chicago based illustrator.
 As a child she was the one always looking under logs for snails and bugs, and not much has changed since.
 Early in her career she created screenprinted posters for musicians, and from there moved into the publishing world by illustrating middle grade and children’s picture books.
 Working mainly in gouache, watercolor, and ink, subject matter and aesthetic choices for her paintings are inspired by a passion for nature and science, as well as a love for various folk-art traditions.
 When not working, Diana tries to get outside as much as possible with her family and still sometimes volunteers in the Bird Lab at the Chicago Field Museum.

 AD: Please introduce yourself and tell us a bit about your art and inspiration.